Sarah367/OfficialPinkManGame/README.md

   - Assets/Sprites : Holds all of the 2D art assets used throughout the game.

 ## Development Guide
-  **All sprites, sound effects, animations, prefabs, and much more can be found at the Unity Asset Store.**
+  ★ All sprites, sound effects, animations, prefabs, and much more can be found at the Unity Asset Store. ★
 ### Adding a new enemy type
   - Create/import a new enemy sprite into Assets/Sprites/.
   - Slice the sprite in the Sprite Editor if it's a sprite sheet.